apmkush/Aarogya-Bhawan/README.md

 # Aarogya-Bhawan
-Aarogya Bhawan is a digital hospital where patients can book appointment and get consult from doctors
+Aarogya Bhawan is a digital hospital where patients can book appointment and get consult form doctors